Click on the subheadings below to visit the RSE, Eco School and Forest School pages of our website.

 The name 'Jigsaw' was chosen for the scheme as it carefully connects the pieces of Personal, Social and Health Education, emotional literacy, social skills and spiritual development.
 All these pieces are important for our children to reach their potential and thrive as active citizens in the 21st century.
 The content of this scheme involves a progressive, whole school approach which aims to help children know, value and articulate who they truly are and understand how they relate to other people in our diverse and ever-changing world.

-We enrich this through related topic work ensuring that we actively expose Brill children to wider diversity, our approach to challenging personal development, Forest School and teaching emotional regulation.
+We enrich this through related topic work ensuring that we actively expose Brill children to wider diversity in their learning; with our approach to a challenging Personal Development; challenging children in a rich Forest School programme and actively teaching emotional regulation.

 Our School Values.

-Our Christian Values are the foundation of all learning at Brill School.
-We want our children to deeply understand the values and actively practice them.
+Our Christian Values of Hope, Honesty, Compassion and Courage rooted in Love are the foundation of all learning at Brill School.
+Each half term we have a value that we particularly focus on.
+We want our children to learn to deeply understand these values and actively practice them.

 Our Eco School.